 Provide and install a new 1600A UTG and GTG ATS (interior).
 Switches shall be Isolation Bypass type and rated specifically for the application.

-Backfeed existing 600A distribution panel 277/480V EP .
+Backfeed existing 600A distribution panel 277/480V EP .Existing XFMR, sub-dist panel?

 Provide electrical demolition as required for power, lighting, generator and service equipment.